A2osX/A2osX/README.md

 !!!
 Help on writing this code should be greatly appreciated !!!

 ...
+In Progress : Document API...
 In Progress : moving TCPIP to socket API
-In Progress : moving KERNEL to AuxLC Bnk1 & 2 (16k, more space for drivers)
 ...

 ## SYS/KM* Supported Hardware At Kernel Level (ProDOS):